 At the Kingsmill Tennis Club, you can enjoy private lessons, group clinics, tournaments, social events, or just a friendly game.
 Play on 15 well-maintained courts — 13 clay and two hard, with six Hydro Courts.

 Float in a River Pool

-Glide your way along the meandering river pool at Kingsmill, which reopens for the season on May 7.
+Glide your way along the meandering The River Pool at Kingsmill, which typically opens for the season in early May.

 Head Out on the Water

 Spend a leisurely afternoon on the beautiful James River taking in views of Williamsburg’s attractions.
 Get your adrenaline fix as you zip along on jet skis or spend a relaxing day cruising on a pontoon boat or kayak.
 You can rent jet skis, pontoon boats, kayaks, paddle board, and fishing poles at the Kingsmill Marina.

 Want to feel the wind in your hair and inhale the sweet scent of spring?
 Take a scenic bike ride through Kingsmill’s extensive grounds with miles of paths to pedal.
 Bike rentals are available at the Kingsmill Marina.